realshafer/RNBO-Plugin/README.md

   )
 ```
 ## Sidenote about VST effects vs instruments
-Got to line 24 to switch between a VST effect or instrument
+Go to line 24 to switch between a VST effect or instrument

 ```cmake
 IS_SYNTH FALSE    # will make it an effect